UNDERSTANDING POWER OF ATTORNEY (PoA)

 • involve family

-It is not meant to be used to control, isolate, silence, or cut people out.
+It is not meant to control, isolate, silence, or erase family from someone’s life.

 ❌ ban family from visiting